Student loan forgiveness? Here’s where the US stands - NewsBreak

 Whether or not another pause (more on that later) or loan forgiveness is on the horizon, some borrowers can already have some debt relief.

 The Department of Education recently announced nearly 100,000 people are eligible for student loan cancelation due to changes made to the Public Service Loan Forgiveness program in October.
-The move amounted to roughly $6.2 billion in relief, according to The Hill.
+The move amounted to roughly $6.2 billion in relief, according to The Hill .Student loan borrowers saved nearly $200B from repayment freeze: analysis

 Could another payment pause happen?